 Rights and Responsibilities of Bike Riders on TriMet Buses

-Before boarding the bus, always ensure there’s enough space for your bike.
+Before boarding the bus, always ensure enough space for your bike.
 When loading your bike onto the rack, squeeze the handle on top and lower it down to position it correctly.

-Think of it as operating a jack-in-the-box – hold the handle tightly until fully stopped before letting go slowly and precisely.
+Think of it as operating a jack-in-the-box: Hold the handle tightly until fully stopped before letting go slowly and precisely.

-It’s important to note that standard size bicycles are also permitted inside MAX trains during non-peak times, weekends and holidays; however, folding bikes are allowed at all times .
+It’s important to note that standard-size bicycles are also permitted inside MAX trains during non-peak times, weekends, and holidays; however, folding bikes are allowed at all times.
 Understanding how to secure your bike correctly onto TriMet buses helps ensure a safer and smoother ride for all passengers.